Something About the Way You Look Tonight: Sales and chart positions

 In the UK alone, the double A-side single with "Candle in the Wind 1997" sold over 4,930,000 copies (8× platinum), making the song the best-selling single ever in UK history.
 It remained for five weeks at the number-one position.
 In the US, the double A-side single spent 14 weeks at number one on the Billboard Hot 100.
-The best-selling single in Billboard history and the only single ever certified diamond in the US, the single sold over 11 million copies in the US.
+The best-selling single in Billboard history and the only single ever certified diamond in the US from purely physical sales, the single sold over 11 million copies in the US.

-On the US Adult Contemporary chart however, "Something About the Way You Look Tonight" and "Candle in the Wind 1997" charted separately; while the tribute to Princess Diana peaked at number 2 on this chart, "Something About the Way You Look Tonight" spent 10 weeks at number one in late 1997 into early 1998.
+On the US Adult Contemporary chart, "Something About the Way You Look Tonight" and "Candle in the Wind 1997" charted separately; while the tribute to Princess Diana peaked at number two on this chart, "Something About the Way You Look Tonight" spent 10 weeks at number one in late 1997 into early 1998.
 This double-sided single holds the record for the fewest weeks in a chart year from a year-end number-one single, with as few as eight.
 (In 1998, it had 34 more total weeks, and was number eight in the year-end list of 1998.)

 After this song, John was unable to reach the top spot of the US Adult Contemporary chart for 24 years until his collaboration with Ed Sheeran, titled "Merry Christmas" reached number one for five weeks.